Astonishing butternut harvest

 That's what comes to those ready to grow butternut squash.

-An astonishing butternut harvest comes to those who dare but you do need to experiment with compost piles too.
+An astonishing butternut harvest is for those who dare but you do need to experiment with compost piles too.

 Great depression